olewsaa/Yacht-computer/README.md

 ## Communication server

 Another Raspberry Pi is set up to handle communication as this might prove to much for the one runnng both Openplotter and OpenCPN.
-This is a separate project [https://sites.google.com/site/olewsaa/yacht-server/raspberry-pi-as-a-router-gateway].
+This is a separate [project](https://sites.google.com/site/olewsaa/yacht-server/raspberry-pi-as-a-router-gateway).
 I have taken some ideas from the famous RedBox, which can do very much more than my litte project.

 ## File server